Intercepting stdout in Swift

 OutputListener

-Here we have the minimal storage for my implementation. inputPipe
+Here we have the minimal storage for my implementation. inputPipe will bring input to

-will handle sending text back to stdout and contents
+my test listener, outputPipe will handle sending text back to stdout and contents

 will build up a string of all the data that passes through.